 Phil was born and raised in the cold north of Minnesota, where he attended college at the University of St. Thomas studying Communications and Journalism.
 He has since worked for communications shops in D.C. finding interests in social media, web development and audio & video production.
-He is currently the Director of Communications at FlourishNow, a non-profit focused on economic development and community-based family support.
+He is currently the Technical Manager at the Hudson Institute, a non-profit think tank in D.C. focused on promoting American leadership and global engagement.
 Phil is a self-proclaimed “techy,” and a mediocre “DIY” experimenter, who enjoys anything with a power button or gearbox.

 In our personal time, we love trying new restaurants around the DMV or spending afternoons at festivals, but we firmly believe few things beat a baseball game and a hot dog on a summer night.

 Our favorite thing about D.C. is that everyone here has a different story.
 Everyone is from somewhere new, is interested in something unique, and has dreams we can identify with.
 We are so excited not only to hear the stories of our interns, but to come alongside them and jumpstart their futures in any way we can.